sdiehl/write-you-a-haskell/parsers.md

 ```

 For the first couple of simple parsers we will use the String type for
-simplicities sake, but later will generalize our parsers to use the ``Text``
+simplicity's sake, but later will generalize our parsers to use the ``Text``
 type.
 The combinators and parsing logic will not change, only the lexer and
 language definitions types will change slightly to a generalized form.